sudo-self/Rpi-shairport-sync/FEDORA.md

 ### NQPTP
 Skip this section if you are building Classic Shairport Sync – NQPTP is not used by Classic Shairport Sync.

 Download, install, enable and start NQPTP from [here](https://github.com/mikebrady/nqptp).
-By the way, Fedora has a firewall running by default, so make sure you eneable UDP traffic to and from ports 319 and 320, as noted in the NQPTP guide.
+By the way, Fedora has a firewall running by default, so make sure you enable UDP traffic to and from ports 319 and 320, as noted in the NQPTP guide.

 ### Shairport Sync